Patent2net/P2N/README.md

 * Treat Designated State(s) information for EP and WO patentes to complete the attractivity maps
 * Improve the Mindmap option to get it more efficient for creativity (Celso is working on)
 * Build the entire network as a gephi file for download to let new combined network analysis possible
+* Use the list of standardised applicant names from EPO to normalize nets and tables.

 #### Add some new capabilities to Patent2Net, i.e.:
 * Within the Patent Universe, build a drawings gallery with hyperlink to the Espacenet patent (Andre is working on)